 Risks and complications

 As with any surgery, knee replacement surgery carries possible risks and complications.
-These include the following:
+These include:

 - Reaction to the anesthesia